slilichenko/dataflow-jdbc-replication/README.md

 ## Creating Job Extract Metadata File(s)
 After `setup-env.sh` script is run it creates several GCS buckets.
 One of the buckets (its name is stored in `METADATA_BUCKET` environment variable) needs to contain the metadata files used for each jobs (most of the time - table extraction).
+These files are automatically
+updated by the pipeline to store the latest sync point.

-The script automatically copies all the files located in [jobs](jobs) directory in that bucket.
+The setup script automatically copies all the files located in [jobs](jobs) directory in that bucket.
+Notice that every time you run the this script or run `terraform apply` command the scripts in the bucket will be overwritten by the scripts in the jobs folder.

 If you need to add additional job extracts files - create a JSON file with .json extension and the following attributes: